 iPhone vs. Samsung: which is better for gaming?

-We’re pitting iPhone vs. Samsung to see which is better for gaming, comparing Apple’s excellent services push and Samsung’s top-end ray-tracing claims.
+We pitted iPhone vs. Samsung to see which is better for gaming, comparing performance, services, and anything else a gamer wants to know.

 So, here are our main comparison points as we answer, iPhone vs. Samsung, which is better for gaming?